-“At present, the housing project is in the pilot stage in 30 locations spread across the country and we are in discussions with various agencies like Coir Board, Jute Board and also State governments,” Sumitesh Das, head global research programme of Tata Steel, said.
+“At present, the housing project is in the pilot stage in 30 locations spread across the country and we are in discussions with various agencies like Coir Board, Jute Board, and also State governments,” Sumitesh Das, head global research program of Tata Steel, said.

 The houses will be made in pre-fabricated, or ‘prefab’, format, under which the company will provide a kit consisting of roofs, doors, windows, etc, which can be erected or assembled.

-“It is quick house built in seven days if you have a patch of land.
-Basic model of 20 sq metres, with flat roof will cost around 500 euros (around Rs.
+“It is a quick house built in seven days if you have a patch of land.
+The basic model of 20 sq meters, with a flat roof, will cost around 500 euros (around Rs.
 32,000).
-Upgraded model with 30 sq metres, which is the Indira Awas Yojana model, will cost 700 euros,” Mr. Das said on the sidelines of Conference on Best Practices of Intellectual Property Management.
+Upgraded model with 30 sq meters, which is the Indira Awas Yojana model, will cost 700 euros,” Mr. Das said on the sidelines of the Conference on Best Practices of Intellectual Property Management.

 “Similarly there are other models which may come with a solar panel on the roof of the house,” he added.